ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 Building the Design
 -------------------
-To elaborate the Sha3RocketConfig (Rocketchip w/ the accelerator) and set up all prerequisites for the build system to push just the accelerator + hard macro through the flow:
+To elaborate the ``Sha3RocketConfig`` (Rocket Chip w/ the accelerator) and set up all prerequisites for the build system to push just the accelerator + hard macro through the flow:

 .. code-block:: shell